Pandemolde/stress-api/README.md

 # Stress API
 This is a simple dumb API that it's useful to check if a system auto-scales as it's expected.

-This API can stress the host CPU cores or its memory.
+This API exposes some methods that allows to stress the host CPU cores or its memory.
 If the system is designed to auto-scale depending on a the amount of CPU or Memory usage, then it will be able to check if the system auto-scaling is working or not.

 ---